Frederick H. Billings: Return to Vermont

-In 1864, Bilings left New York City and returned to Woodstock, where he practiced law and resumed his business interests.
+In 1864, Billings left New York City and returned to Woodstock, where he practiced law and resumed his business interests.
 In late 1865, friends of Billings proposed him as a candidate for the United States Senate from California, but the nomination went to Cornelius Cole, who went on to win the seat.
 In 1868, Billings was an original incorporator of the New England Telegraph Company, which was chartered by the state to construct a telegraph line connecting northern and southern Vermont, and connecting Vermont to adjacent states.
-In 1869 purchased George Perkins Marsh's former estate.
+In 1869, he purchased George Perkins Marsh's former estate.
 Billings had read Marsh's pioneering volume on ecology called Man and Nature, and set about to put into practice his theories on conservation.
-Billings and his heirs set about purchasing many failing farms and reforesting much of the surrounding hillsides.
+Billings and his heirs purchased many failing farms and reforested much of the surrounding hillsides.
 This eventually led to creation of the Marsh-Billings-Rockefeller National Historical Park, which oversees and interprets what is probably the oldest managed forest in the United States.
 In addition, Billings' early conservation efforts led to creation of the Billings Farm and Museum, an important resource for learning about Vermont's agricultural history.

 While residing in Woodstock, Billings maintained a home in New York City so he could tend to his business interests.
 These included chairman of the executive committee for a corporation that planned to build a cross-isthmus canal in Nicaragua, and member of the board of directors of the Delaware and Hudson Canal Company.
 His additional directorships included several New England regional railroads, the Farmers' Loan and Trust Company, American Exchange Bank, and the Manhattan Life Insurance Company.
 In 1869, he was elected president of the Woodstock National Bank.
 In 1871, he was elected a director of the National Life Insurance Company.

 Billings was also involved in civic and charitable activities, including serving on the University of Vermont's board of trustees from 1867 to 1873.
 Also in 1869, Billings was one of two prominent Vermonters who paid the expenses for two Vermont schoolteachers, enabling them to provide instruction in southern states for former slaves as part of the post-Civil War Reconstruction.
 In 1870, Billings was elected president of the Vermont Bible Society.
 In 1871, he was chosen for the presidency of the Windsor County Agricultural Society.
 Billings also advocated for the creation of the Vermont Veterans' Home to care for former Civil War soldiers.
 When the Vermont General Assembly passed a bill incorporating the home in 1884, Billings was selected as an original member of its board of trustees.